5 Eco-Friendly Valentine's Day Decoration Ideas for Your Sustainable Celebration

 That's why it's so great that sustainable confetti, like Ecofetti, is the new craze these days.
 Biodegradable, water-soluble, and environmentally friendly, the rice-like confetti is perfect for your stress-free Valentine’s Day plans.
 It also comes in an array of colors, from “watermelon” red to “seafoam” blue-green.

-You can also make your own sustainable confetti in minutes.
-You can craft it from leaves or flower petals for your sustainable celebration.
+You can also make your own sustainable confetti in minutes from leaves or flower petals for your sustainable celebration.

 Why decorate with big bouquets of roses when you can decorate with houseplants that will live on for years to come?
 They can instantly elevate the overall “feel” of a room.
 There's even a Hoya Heart plant (shown above!) that's made for a Valentine's Day display.
 You can also get creative with planters, DIYing options that match your theme.